 To the Editor:

-But the big banks and their corporate lobbyists don’t like the idea of merchants and consumers saving their hard-earned money.
-Instead, they want Congress to raise credit card fees and get rid of customer discounts.
+But the big banks and their lobbyists don’t like the idea of merchants and consumers keeping more of their hard-earned money.
+They want to keep raising fees which have already tripled in the last ten years.